Richie Ashburn: Major League Baseball

 Throughout his playing career, Ashburn, who lived in his hometown of Tilden during the offseason, officiated high school basketball games throughout Nebraska as a way to stay in playing condition.
 He became a well-respected official, but retired from officiating when he retired from baseball.

-Post-career and death
+Broadcasting career

 Starting in 1963, Ashburn became a radio and TV color commentator for the Phillies, his original big-league team.
 He first worked with long-time Phillies announcers Bill Campbell and Byrum Saam.
 In 1971 Campbell was released by the Phillies and replaced by Harry Kalas.
 From 1971 to 1976, Ashburn worked together with Saam and Kalas who would both be Ford C. Frick Award winners.
 Saam retired in 1976, and Ashburn continued working with Kalas for the next two decades, the two growing to be best friends.
 Kalas often referred to Ashburn as "His Whiteness", a nickname Kalas used for most of Ashburn's life for the man he openly adored.